oncepal/opui/packages/opui-react/README.md

 npm i @opui/react @emotion/react
 ```

-2. Setup: For ShitUI to work correctly, you need to set up the `App` at the root of your application.
+2. Setup: For OPUI to work correctly, you need to set up the `App` at the root of your application.

 Go to the root of your application and do this: